 Karsten Schuhl, superpose, to support an interactive installation that creates visualizations of sound waves and acoustic spaces through movement of water.

-Carolyn Tam, Form Follows Time, for materials to develop a series of prototypes exploring artistic sculptures made of Finite, a new material developed by Tam and colleagues, which is as strong as concrete but can be dissolved using just boiling water.
+Carolyn Tam, Form Follows Time, for materials to develop a series of prototypes exploring artistic sculptures made of Finite, a new material developed by Tam and colleagues, which is as strong as concrete but can be melted down and reused for multiple cycles.

 Amanda Ugorji, Soft City: Texture Mapping Black Boston, to support the creation of large-scale textiles that represent historically Black neighborhoods in the Boston area.